 Experience with vane anemometers at the National Bureau of Standards has shown that it is possible to employ the rod support under nearly all conditions of use.
-Even when it is necessary to use a short rod, the interference from the member holding the rod is likely to be small.
-According to Heald and Ballif (see footnote 1), for example, the clamping device and strut shown in figure 9 had a negligible effect at distances downstream of 1 foot or more.
-Even at 4 in., the interference effect was only of the order of 1 or 2 percent.
-The strut in this case was 11⁄4 in. thick and 3 in. wide and extended completely across the tunnel.
+Even when it is necessary to use a short rod the interference from the member holding the rod is likely to be small.
+According to reference], for example, the clamping device and strut shown in figure 9 had a negligible effect at distances downstream of one foot or more.
+Even at 4 inches the interference effect was only of the order of one or two percent.
+The strut in this case was 1 1/4 inch thick and 3 inches wide and extended completely across the tunnel.